-Rivers has led the league in touchdown passes only once — he had 34 in 2008 — but he’s ranked in the top five in the category four times and the top 10 11 times.
-Bottom line: Rivers has never been the best quarterback in the league, but he’s always been among the very best.
+Rivers has led the league in touchdown passes only once — he had 34 in 2008 — but he's ranked in the top five in the category five times and the top 10 12 times.
+Bottom line: Rivers has never been the best quarterback in the league, but he's always been among the very best.

 Manning is one of the more polarizing quarterbacks in recent NFL history.
-His supporters will point to his two Super Bowl titles, his 55,981 passing yards and his 366 touchdown passes (with another 18 in 12 playoff games).
-His doubters will point to the Giants’ recent stretch of five losing seasons in the past six years and the fact that he’s never led the league in any meaningful passing statistic (unless you want to count interceptions, which he’s done three times).
+His supporters will point to his two Super Bowl titles, his 57,023 passing yards and his 366 touchdown passes (with another 18 in 12 playoff games).
+His doubters will point to the Giants' recent stretch of five losing seasons in his last six years as the starter and the fact that he's never led the league in any meaningful passing statistic (unless you want to count interceptions, which he's done three times).
 And with Manning supplanted by rookie Daniel Jones as New York's starter this season, it's possible that Manning's career could be coming to an end.

 Tarkenton played in a different era yet still managed to put up some gaudy numbers.
 He was at his best late in his career; three of his top four single-season yardage totals came in his last three full seasons, and he threw 25 TDs (second most in his career) in his final campaign.

 Elway is another all-time great who played extremely well in the latter years of his career.
 His per-16-game averages in his final six seasons were 3,543 passing yards and 23.7 passing touchdowns, up from 3,021 and 15.8 in his first 10 campaigns.
 Plus he won back-to-back Super Bowls (1997, '98 seasons) to finish out his career after losing in each of his first three appearances.

 13. Carson Palmer, 294 TD passes